-PART IV 2001/2002 INSTITUTIONAL PRIORITIES
+PART IV 2002 - 2003 INSTITUTIONAL PRIORITIES

-2001/2002 INSTITUTIONAL PRIORITIES
+2002 - 2003 INSTITUTIONAL PRIORITIES

 - 1. Foster discussion of teaching and learning issues and philosophies, and support resulting initiatives. - 2.
-Enhance the campus climate through the implementation of the core values, the diversity plan, relationship building, professional development and the management of organizational change. - 3.
-Complete development of and implementation of a comprehensive strategic enrollment plan that addresses new student recruitment, program, retention and diversity initiatives. - 4.
-Continue development of planned/prioritized learner-centered campus facilities and infrastructure to optimize learning, access and service delivery. - 5.
-Nurture existing and establish new relationships with external constituents as evidenced through increased support, funding and partnerships. - 6.
-Expand Web-enabled instruction and services.
+Enhance the campus climate and communication through the implementation of the core values, diversity initiatives, relationship building, integration of new employees, the management of organizational change, and review of the shared governance system. - 3.
+Continue integration and evaluation of a comprehensive strategic enrollment plan that addresses student recruitment, programs, retention and diversity initiatives. - 4.
+Continue development of a learner-centered campus with systems and facilities that optimize learning, safety, access and seamless service delivery for all constituents. - 5.
+Institutionalize existing and new relationships with external constituents as evidenced through increased public support, funding, programming and partnerships. - 6.
+Continue to develop and expand technological resources to enhance instruction, student services, and support services.